Sima2704/Randomorg-Project/README.md

 # Randomorg-Project
-This is a random org copy
+This is a random org clone.